awsdocs/aws-storagegateway-user-guide/doc_source/backup-novastor.md

 ## Archiving a Tape<a name="novastor-archive-tape"></a>

-When you archive a tape, a tape gateway ejects the tape from the tape drive to the storage slot\.
+When you archive a tape, a Tape Gateway ejects the tape from the tape drive to the storage slot\.
 It then exports the tape from the slot to the archive by using your backup application—that is, NovaStor DataCenter/Network\.

 **To archive a tape**